 Mad Lavender Farm, Milford

 Getting its name as a nod to Lewis Carroll, the Mad Lavender Farm was established in 2012 with over seven varieties of lavender.
 With 10 acres of farm land, Mad Lavender hosts workshops that range from lavender picking to wand making.
 What also makes this farm a distinctive location, is their offering of goat yoga!
-Check their website for different events.
+Check their website for different events as well as confirming the bloom season which appears to occur during mid-June to July.

 Orchard View Lavender Farm, Port Murray